 Hungate has produced two series of Trails leaflets, about rood screens and stained glass, guiding visitors around some of the finest examples in Norfolk parish churches

 Each leaflet features several churches in a local area.
 Paper copies are available to buy in Hungate and the pdfs are free to download here, but please do make a donation if you are able to.

 ROOD SCREEN TRAILS

 The rood or chancel screen was the visual focus of the medieval parish church, separating the sacred space of the chancel from the public nave.
-In East Anglia, many richly decorated screens survive as testimony to the impressive craftsmanship of medieval painters and carpenters and also to parish pride and patronage.
-These screens are a unique reminder of the engagement of ordinary people with the Christian Church and of their devotional preferences, representing one of the most important means of communication before widespread literacy.
+In East Anglia, many richly decorated screens survive as testimony to the impressive craft of medieval painters and carpenters and also to parish pride and patronage.
+These screens are a unique reminder of the engagement of ordinary people with the Christian church and of their devotional preferences, representing one of the most important means of communication before widespread literacy.
 As a body, existing fifteenth-century rood screen paintings form the most significant corpus of late medieval English painting.